clivekahn/librealsense/examples/pointcloud/readme.md

 Next, we define a `state` struct and two helper functions.
 - `state` and `register_glfw_callbacks` handle the pointcloud's rotation in the application
-- `draw_pointcloud` makes all the OpenGL calls necessary to display the pointcloud.
+- `draw_pointcloud` makes all the OpenGL calls necessary to display the pointcloud
 ```cpp
 // Struct for managing rotation of pointcloud view
 struct state { double yaw, pitch, last_x, last_y; bool ml; float offset_x, offset_y; texture tex; };